emilholmegaard/owasp-scanner/README.md

 - **Enhanced test coverage** with unit and integration tests
 - **Factory refactoring** using HashMap and Supplier pattern for cleaner dependency management
 - **Performance testing framework** to track and optimize scanner performance
+- **Performance tuning configuration** to optimize scanning based on codebase size and system capabilities

 ## Features